Muskan-saraf/industry5-site/docs/blog/20250309-human-centric.md

 As businesses adopt human-centric automation, personalized production, and sustainable manufacturing, Industry 5.0 will reshape industries and redefine the global economy.
 Forward-thinking companies that embrace this transformation will stay ahead of the competition and set new benchmarks for innovation.

 🔹 Are you ready for the future of manufacturing?
-Let’s shape Industry 5.0 together—where technology enhances human potential rather than replacing it.
+Let’s shape Industry 5.0 together—where technology enhances human potential rather than replacing it."
+---

+The industrial landscape is evolving, and we are now stepping into the next revolution—Industry 5.0.
+While Industry 4.0 focused on automation, data-driven decision-making, and smart factories, Industry 5.0